Remy93130/Find-the-Title/README.md

 ### Installing

-When all libraries was import to the project, you must import the database.
+When all libraries were imported to the project, you must import the database.
-The database dump and some data are in the folder _migration_ the database contains few questions to start the website **after users should add more by themself**
+The database dump and some data are in the folder _migration_ the database contains a few questions to start the website **after users should add more by themselves**

-For configure the database create a file _config.json_ on the App folder, use the example file to make it.
+For configure the database creates a file _config.json_ on the App folder, use the example file to make it.

-When users added more questions, you can up the number of question per tournament in the file _TournamentManager.php_ with the constant QUESTION_NUMBER at line 55.
+When users added more questions, you can up the number of questions per tournament in the file _TournamentManager.php_ with the constant QUESTION_NUMBER at line 55.

-to access to the admin panel, you must go on _index_admin.php_ in the same folder than admin.php To see administration tools, you must be loggin with your account
+to access to the admin panel, you must go on _index_admin.php_ in the same folder than admin.php To see administration tools, you must be login with your account
 :warning: **Your account must have the id #1 !**

 ## Deployment

-To deploy the website on a live system please use the following composer command
+To deploy the website on a live system, please use the following composer command
 ```
 composer install --no-dev --optimize-autoloader
 ```